paul-m/VirtualPersistAPI/TESTING.md

 Once you've run through this set of commands, you don't have to re-install Composer or pull down the dependencies every time.

-This set of commands is copied from `.travis.yml`, which enables continuous integration through Travis CI and GitHub.
+This set of commands is duplicated in `.travis.yml`, which enables continuous integration through Travis CI and GitHub.
 If you decide to fork this project, you can enable Travis CI and use this feature yourself.